okcoders/curriculum/Workshops/Teenager-Into-To-Tech/README.md

 ## Intro

 I'm Zach and am so excited to be talking with you all about a career and vocation that is highly rewarding, fun, and creative.
 One where ideas you have can quickly be prototyped and provided to others.
 I have been a coder/programmer/software engineer/developer for a decade and have been teaching people to code for ~8 years.
+And I still enjoy every day of it.
 A coder works on the software that runs the world.
 We have a lot to cover, but before I dive in, I'd love to hear from each of you, a few things:

 - what do you think of when you hear the term "tech"
 - what are some of your favorite apps/websites/web-apps